appsody/website/content/docs/getting-started/installation.md

 You may also want to remove the `.appsody` directory that gets created under your home directory: `rm -rf ~/.appsody`.

 ## Uninstalling on Windows
 To uninstall Appsody, delete the directory where you extracted the binaries.
-Optionally, remove the `.appsody` directory that gets created under your home folder and the **PATH** entry that was created by the setup command (see [Modifying the PATH on Windows 10](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/)).
+Optionally, remove the `.appsody` directory that gets created under your home folder and the **Path** User Variable entry that was created by the setup command (see [Modifying the PATH on Windows 10](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/)).
+You may also want to remove the **APPSODY_PATH** variable, from the same dialog used to update the Path variable.